Duration: | 8 Hour(s) - 0 Minute(s) |

 Did you ever want to know what happened to the Ark of the Covenant?
-According to the Ethiopian Orthodox Church it is kept in a small chapel on the compound of the Maryam of Tsion Church.
+According to the Ethiopian Orthodox Church, it is kept in a small chapel on the compound of the Maryam of Tsion Church.
 Not to be seen by anyone except the guardian monk.
-After been appointed for this Holy job, he will have spent the rest of his life guarding the Ark.
+After being appointed for this Holy job, he will have spent the rest of his life guarding the Ark.

 The Maryam of Tsion Churches

 The Maryam of Tsion Churches are considered the most important churches of Ethiopia.
-The original one is believed to be built during the time of King Ezana, the first Christian king of Ethiopia.
-At the moment you find a new church build in the 1950's and an old church (only man allowed inside) build in the 17th century.
+The original one is believed to have been built during the time of King Ezana, the first Christian king of Ethiopia.
+At the moment you find a new church built in the 1950s and an old church (only men allowed inside) built in the 17th century.

 Chapel with the Ark of the Covenant